Self Assessment Service

 We register our clients for Self Assessment, please call 01772 611432 for more information.

 To register yourself, here is more information at GOV.UK.

 Self Employed people are taxed on the Profits of their business under the Income Tax system, ie. not on the money they take out of the business.

 We provide a free bookkeeping spreadsheet for you to keep a record of your Income and Expenses.

 When do I need to file Self-Assessment Accounts?

-Your Year End Accounts must be filed, by Self Assessment, in paper form by 31st October, or online by the 31st January following the tax year just ended, ie. 5th April.
+Your Tax Return must be filed, by Self Assessment, online by the 31st January following the tax year just ended, ie. 5th April.